-On November 10, 2011, Alimera received a CRL from the FDA in response to the NDA for ILUVIEN for DME which Alimera resubmitted in May 2011.
+In November 2011, Alimera received a CRL from the FDA in response to the NDA for ILUVIEN for DME which Alimera resubmitted in May 2011.
 The resubmission followed the receipt of a CRL with respect to Alimera's original June 2010 NDA.
 The FDA stated in the 2011 CRL that it was unable to approve Alimera's NDA because it did not provide sufficient data to support that ILUVIEN is safe and effective in the treatment of patients with DME.
 The FDA stated that the risks of adverse reactions shown for ILUVIEN in the FAMETM Study were significant and were not offset by the benefits demonstrated by ILUVIEN in these clinical trials.
 The FDA stated that Alimera will need to conduct two additional clinical trials to demonstrate that the product is safe and effective for the proposed indication.
-Alimera reported that it will be requesting a meeting with the FDA to clarify next steps.
+Alimera reported that it expects to meet with the FDA in the second quarter of 2012 to discuss the 2011 CRL and the regulatory status of ILUVIEN.